zspitz/dlr/docs/dlr-overview/language-implementation-1.md

 There are several reasons for this design:

-- Expression remains the base type for all ET nodes, and we avoid dual type hierarchies.
+- **Expression** remains the base type for all ET nodes, and we avoid dual type hierarchies.

-- Void is already allowed as a type, indicating there is no return value for an expression.
+- **Void** is already allowed as a type, indicating there is no return value for an expression.
 - Lambdas don’t change at all from v1 to v2.
 - Being expression-based matches many languages (Lisp, Scheme, Ruby, F\#), and it does no harm when modeling other languages.
 They can easily make expressions be void returning.

 Let's look at a couple of examples:

-- BlockExpression has a value.
+- **BlockExpression** has a value.
 By default its value is the last expression in the sequence, and its type is the same type as the last expression.
-This design also allows us to avoid another CommaExpression since BlockExpression now models this semantics as well.
+This design also allows us to avoid another **CommaExpression** since **BlockExpression** now models this semantics as well.

-- We model 'if' with ConditionalExpression, which returns the value of its consequent or alternative expression, whichever executes.
-The types of the branches must match the type of the ConditionalExpression.
-If there's no alternative expression, then we use a DefaultExpression with the matching type.
-Languages with distinct notions for statements often have a 'e1 ? e2 : e3' expression since their 'if' cannot return values, but they can model this with ConditionalExpression.
+- We model `if` with **ConditionalExpression**, which returns the value of its consequent or alternative expression, whichever executes.
+The types of the branches must match the type of the **ConditionalExpression**.
+If there's no alternative expression, then we use a **DefaultExpression** with the matching type.
+Languages with distinct notions for statements often have a `e1 ? e2 : e3` expression since their `if` cannot return values, but they can model this with **ConditionalExpression**.

-DefaultExpression serves two useful purposes in our expression-based model.
-First the Expression.Empty factory returns a DefaultExpression with Type void.
+**DefaultExpression** serves two useful purposes in our expression-based model.
+First the **Expression.Empty** factory returns a **DefaultExpression** with **Type** void.
 This can be useful if you need an expression in a value-resulting position that matches the containing expressions result type.
-The second use of DefaultExpression is when you do have a non-void Expression in which you do need to sometimes return the "`default(T)`" value.
-Without this expression, you would have to generate a lot more ET to express "`default(T)`".
+The second use of **DefaultExpression** is when you do have a non-void **Expression** in which you do need to sometimes return the `default(T)` value.
+Without this expression, you would have to generate a lot more ET to express `default(T)`.

-Often you do not need to use Expression.Empty to match a containing node's result type.
+Often you do not need to use **Expression.Empty** to match a containing node's result type.
 There are expressions used in common patterns, typically control flow expression, where the result value is not used.
-For these common patterns, some nodes implicitly convert to void or squelch a result value.
-SwitchExpression, ConditionalExpression, TryExpression, BlockExpression, LambdaExpression, GotoExpression, and LabelExpression all automatically convert their result expression to void if they themselves have a void Type property (or delegate with result type in the case of lambdas).
+For these common patterns, some nodes implicitly convert to `void` or squelch a result value. **SwitchExpression**, **ConditionalExpression**, **TryExpression**, **BlockExpression**, **LambdaExpression**, **GotoExpression**, and **LabelExpression** all automatically convert their result expression to `void` if they themselves have a `void` **Type** property (or delegate with result type in the case of lambdas).

 <h3 id="reducible-nodes">5.1.2 Reducible Nodes</h3>